IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 Media stream accounts use managed identities to access keys used for account encryption and certificates for content key token signing.

-Managed identities are configured using the `identity` property of the media stream account:
+Managed identities are configured using the `identity` property of the media account:

 #### [C#](#tab/csharp)